mihir20/CheggKiller/readme.md

->CheggKiller is a Chrome Extension to avoid refreshing page again and again to get question in chegg.
+>CheggKiller is a Chrome/Mozilla Extension to avoid refreshing page again and again to get question on chegg.com.
 CheggKiller will refresh page and notify you whenever a question is available.
 This also skips ReCaptcha ;)